VladimirMMS/recruitment-test-fullstack/README.md

 ---

-# Recruitment Test for Full Stack Position
+# Recruitment Test for Full Stack Position.

 - Please use real Github accounts, we want to check your contributions history.
 Since we use, create, and contribute to open source.
 - Everyone work with the same set of information, to let us fairly judge your work.